-- Home modification programs and funding to assist seniors, persons with disabilities and others at-risk to remain in their homes. - Preservation of the Senior Property Tax Exemption to help reduce a tax liability that especially burdens seniors on fixed incomes. - Seniors and Driving.
+- Increased funding and regulatory changes that improve the availability of these supportive services, while maintaining consumer protections for clients and family caregivers. - Home modification programs and funding to assist seniors, persons with disabilities and others at-risk to remain in their homes. - Preservation of the Senior Property Tax Exemption to help reduce a tax liability that especially burdens seniors on fixed incomes. - Seniors and Driving.
 As individuals age, their ability to drive safely can diminish.
-However, DRCOG is concerned that attempts to address this issue solely based on age imposes undue hardships on older citizens who can drive safely.
+However, DRCOG is con cerned that attempts to address this issue solely based on age impose undue hardships on older citizens who can drive safely.
 When older citizens are not allowed to drive, the availability of transportation for medical appointments, grocery shopping and the like is critical for seniors to maintain independence.
-DRCOG supports functional assessments of driving ability rather than age cut-off as the basis for imposing limitations on an individual's driving.
-DRCOG supports adequate funding for providing transportation services for the elderly and persons with disabilities.
+DRCOG supports functional assessments of driving ability rather than age cutoff as the basis for imposing limitations on an individual's driving.
+DRCOG supports adequate funding for providing transportation services for the elderly and persons with disabilities. - Public Safety.

-Public Safety.
 One of DRCOG's key roles is serving as a resource for its participating local governments by providing programs that help them save time and money and provide enhanced services to their citizens.
 This is particularly true in the area of public safety where DRCOG administers shared services through its elevator/escalator inspection program.
 The state recently enacted a new regulatory program for these and other conveyances in the state (SB 07-123 and SB 08-224).
 DRCOG's advocacy with regard to these bills and the subsequent regulations was based on principles of ensuring that statewide standards for all conveyance equipment in the state respect existing regional inspection programs; are coordinated with and complement existing regional programs; and do not place significant additional financial or administrative burden on local governments in complying with any new statewide standards.
 DRCOG will continue to take positions on any subsequent legislation or regulations based on these principles.